carlossg/jenkinsfile-runner-google-cloud-run/README.md

 <img src="images/jenkins-google-cloud-run.png" width="150">

 A [Google Cloud Run](https://cloud.google.com/run) (a container native, serverless platform) Docker image to run Jenkins pipelines.
 It will process a GitHub webhook, git clone the repository and execute the Jenkinsfile in that git repository.
-It allows scalability with 1000+ concurrent builds and pay per use with zero cost if not used.
+It allows high scalability and pay per use with zero cost if not used.

 This image allows `Jenkinsfile` execution without needing a persistent Jenkins master running in the same way as Jenkins X Serverless, but using the Google Cloud Run platform instead of Kubernetes.